 Use in Cancer

-- Cerebral edema (fluid build-up in the brain).
+- Cerebral edema (fluid build-up in the brain) associated with brain tumors.

 - Drug hypersensitivity (allergic reactions).